cloudprogrammers/00_user_management_ec2_hometask_3/README.md

 cat /tmp/hero_files/message.txt
 ```
 To go further, see [the study material](https://docs.google.com/document/d/14oAojwZD8ULcECaUFB4dqbmuZb2K-c05tKXaKY1bZwk/edit?usp=sharing) for information why write and format in bash this way.

+**Summary**
+You tested the effectiveness of Linux file permissions and group ownership by attempting to access the hero_files directory before and after adjusting your group membership.

+This exercise demonstrated the immediate impact of permissions and group ownership on file access, illustrating a practical aspect of system security.
+By switching users and modifying group memberships, you experienced firsthand how Linux enforces access controls based on user and group associations.

 ## Exercise 2: Building a User Management Script - Part 1
 **Objective**